FinalBuild-Studio/youtube-dl/README.md

 youtube-dl
 ==========

-A downloader for PHP to download best quality youtube video.ß
+A downloader for PHP to download best quality youtube video.

 ##Installation
 **Step1.** Please unzip 7z file to ffmpeg folder first or you can use 'brew' to install to dependency like ffmpeg or php-cli(for Mac users.
 For unix users, use apt-get).